Pre-Nursing Track Policy

 - Math for the Liberal Arts or Calculus I (CTI 105 or 109)

-- A student may repeat no more than one (1) prerequisite course.
-An attempt is defined as enrollment in a class with the following indication on a transcript a) course grade, b) incomplete = I, c) Withdraw = W.
+- An attempt is defined as enrollment in a class with the following indication on a transcript a) course grade, b) incomplete = I, c) Withdraw = W.

-- Any nursing courses, such as Nutrition, Pathophysiology and Pharmacology, must have a grade of B- or better.
+- Any nursing courses, such as Nutrition, Pathophysiology and Pharmacology, must have a grade of B- or better on first attempt.

-- Completion of college required Core Curriculum level I coursework
+- Successful completion of college required Core Curriculum level I coursework

 - The Responsible Self (CTI 100)